pnp/powershell/documentation/New-PnPTeamsTeam.md

 ```

 ### -AllowGuestDeleteChannels
-Setting that determines whether or not guests can delete in the team.
+Setting that determines whether or not guests can delete channels in the team.

 ```yaml
 Type: Boolean